AmazingCookie/AmazingCookie.github.io/_posts/2020-01-02-definition-of-machine-learning.md

 As a result of machine learning, the computer program can perform better in _T_ based on _P_, with iterations _E_.

+***

 ## Type
-***

 ### Supervised Learning
-A relationship between the input and the output exists in _Supervised Learning_.
-Problems can be divided into two categories:
+In **Supervised Learning**, there must be a relationship between inputs and outputs.
+According to this, problems can be divided into two categories:
 * **Regression**: continuous function.
 Outputs can be _predicted_ based on inputs - eg. Predict the age of a person based on pictures.
 * **Classification**: also called 'discrete'.
 Outputs will be separated into distinct categories instead of predicting the their specific values - eg. Predict will a person be bald based on pictures.

 ### Unsupervised Learning
-In Unsupervised learning, we will process data sets with no label/same labels rather than predict results.
+In Unsupervised learning, we will process data sets with no label or with same labels.
+No results are required to be predicted.

 * **Clustering Algorithm**: Decide data into different clusters. eg. News about the same topic from different newspapers.
 * **Cocktail Party Algorithm**: Non-Clustering.
 Separate overlapping voices/audios.